inhabiting or frequenting trees

 In her week in the world of Cittàgazze, she had seen enough devastation, enough Specter-eaten adults and wild, scavenging children, to have a horror of those

 This was the difficult part, because the Book expressed itself in such an

-a covering that shelters an area from the weather
+a covering (usually of cloth) that shelters an area

 The long shadows of the trees lay toward her now, and she could see flocks of birds wheeling in front of them, so small against the towering green